confuciussayuhm/aws-ip-rotator/README.md

    - `apigateway:*` (or more restrictive: GET, POST, PUT, DELETE, PATCH on API Gateway resources)
    - `execute-api:Invoke` (optional, for testing gateways)

-**Note**: You no longer need the separate Python FireProx tool - this extension provides all functionality directly!
+**Note**: You no longer need the separate Python AWS IP Rotator tool - this extension provides all functionality directly!

 ## Building the Extension